folio-org/raml-module-builder/README.md

 ```
 0. Update the "raml-util" git submodule to use its "raml1.0" branch.
-1. MUST CHANGE 0.8 to 1.0 in all RAML files (first line)
+1. MUST change 0.8 to 1.0 in all RAML files (first line)
 2. MUST remove the '-' signs from the RAML
 	 e.g. CHANGE:  - configs: !include...
 TO configs: !include...
 2b.
 MUST change the "schemas:" section to "types:"
 3. MUST change 'repeat: true' attributes in traits (see our facets) TO type: string[]
-4. MUST change documentation field to this format
+4. MUST ensure that documentation field is this format:
    documentation:
-     - title: Configuration API updating system wide configurations
+     - title: Foo
-       content: <b>This documents the API calls that can be made to update configurations in the system</b>
+       content: Bar
-5. In resource types change 'schema:' to 'type:' - this also means that the '- schema:' in the raml is replaced with 'type:'
+5. In resource types change 'schema:' to 'type:'
+   This also means that the '- schema:' in the raml is replaced with 'type:'
 	 For example:
           body:
             application/json:
               type: <<schema>>
-6. remove suffixes - any suffix causes a problem - even `.json` when it is used to populate placeholders in the raml.
+6. Remove suffixes.
+Any suffix causes a problem (even `.json`) when it is used to populate
+   placeholders in the RAML file.
-    declaring schemas with a suffix , like metadata.schema and only referencing them from other schemas is ok.
+   Declaring schemas with a suffix (such as metadata.schema) and only referencing them
-    Example:
+   from other schemas, is okay to use a suffix.
+   For example:
         CHANGE:
             kv_configuration.schema: !include ../_schemas/kv_configuration.schema
         TO:
             kv_configuration: !include ../_schemas/kv_configuration.schema
         WHEN:
 	        kv_configuration is referenced anywhere in the raml
 7. Paths cannot be used as keys in the raml
         CHANGE:
-            /_schemas/kv_configuration.schema: !include /_schemas/kv_configuration.schema
+            _schemas/kv_configuration.schema: !include _schemas/kv_configuration.schema
         TO
-            kv_configuration: !include /_schemas/kv_configuration.schema
+            kv_configuration: !include _schemas/kv_configuration.schema
 8. resource type examples must not be strict (will result in invalid json content otherwise)
         CHANGE:
             example: <<exampleItem>>